inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 - the cell diameter
 - Gaussian kernel size
 - minimum peak-to-noise ratio
-- minimum correlation between seed pixels
+- minimum correlation a seed pixel and its immediate neighbors

 have on extracted cells and their footprints.